The problem with simple passwords

 Businesses of all sizes benefit because costs may be as little as £1 per user per month.
 As well as securing the user accounts of current employees it is easy to remove access immediately when someone leaves by simply asking them to surrender the personal digital device.

-Two Factor Authentication and ISO 27001 security from Serviced Cloud
+Two Factor Authentication and ISO 27001 security from HTL Support

 To start finding out more about how the cloud slashes the cost and improves security simply get in touch today.